Meet Our Team

 • Emeritus Board Member

 Dr. Quiceno is a Behavioral Neurologist who specializes in caring for people with neurodegenerative diseases and dementias.
 Improv For Life Program Director Andrea K. Baum introduced her to Stomping Ground as they both share a passion for helping caregivers and people with dementia through innovative interventions.
-She is currently Vice President of the Board of Directors and is helping connect the theater with researchers, physicians, allied healthcare professionals, educators, and other organizations with the same dedication to neurodiversity.
+She helps connect the theater with researchers, physicians, allied healthcare professionals, educators, and other organizations with the same dedication to neurodiversity.

 Jim Shields